cambrozak/bpl001/doc/syllabus.md

 by presenting the subject in a broad top-down manner and filling in bottom-up details with applicable hands-on laboratory exercises.

-This approach enables beggining students to engage all learning modes, learn through experience and become effective with the technology immediately.
+This approach enables beginning students to engage all learning modes, learn through experience and become effective with the technology immediately.

 ##Class Format
 Each classroom session follows a *Lab-Lecture-Lab* format: